 Pregnant women are especially vulnerable to the Zika virus and contraction has been thought to lead to physical defects at birth.

 The Zika virus is not new and has been around at least since 1947.
 Up until 2007, only 14 cases of infection were reported.
 It’s recent spread to Brazil and onward has caused it to become a global concern.
+Where is Zika?

 Zika is found primarily in both tropical and sub-tropical climates where mosquito populations flourish.
 Cases have been reported in the Pacific Islands, Africa, southern Asia and the Americas with it’s spread caused primarily by travels who bring the infection back with them from foreign countries.

 You can find a complete list of Zika zones on the Centers for Disease Control and Prevention website.
+Is it safe to travel?

 Yes!
 Though Zika is dangerous in many cases, you can prevent infection by taking precautions.
 Reducing contact with mosquitos is your first line of defense.
 Make liberal use of EPA-registered insect repellants and cover your limbs with long-sleeved t-shirts and pants, when possible.